frequency-chain/frequency/e2e/README.md

-Running Integration Tests
+Running E2E Tests
 =========================

 To run all tests (and automatically start up a Frequency node):

-`make integration-test`
+`make e2e-tests`

 To run all tests (after starting up a Frequency node):

 `npm run test`